Emergency Preparedness and Response

 Creating Impact with Digital Learning

-Now as an official Collaborating Center, the focus of the WHO and Project ECHO partnership has sharpened toward the WHO’s critical, long-term goals.
-To promote digital learning that strengthens emergency response, ECHO will deliver digital learning solutions for all WHO member states and support intensive workforce capacity building, enabling equity in WHO-backed learning and provider training – across regional and local contexts.
-Additionally, Project ECHO’s work with WHO will continue to prioritize access to training in low-resource and vulnerable settings.
+To promote digital learning that strengthens emergency response, ECHO is delivering digital learning solutions for all 194 WHO member states and supporting intensive workforce capacity building that enables equity in WHO-backed learning and provider training across regional and local contexts.
+The collaboration also continues to prioritize access to training in low-resource and vulnerable settings, where digital learning is helping expand reach, build resilience and improve preparedness in real time.

 About WHO Collaborating Centers